How to Identify and Fix Pages Blocked by Robots.txt in Google Search Console

 Do you see a warning message in Google Search Console: “Indexed, though blocked by robot.txt”?
 This message indicates that Google indexed a URL even though it was blocked by your robots.txt file.

-Google shows a warning for these URLS because it’s not sure whether you want to have these URLs indexed.
+Google displays a warning for these URLs because it’s unsure whether you want them indexed.
 As per Google,

 Google doesn't index every page you submit, and some pages may not be indexed for various reasons, including the "Blocked by robots.txt" error.
 So, what should you do if you see this status in Google Search Console?
 Before getting into the solution, let us first understand what the error means.